 Middleware can be built to support both sync and async contexts.
 Some of Django’s middleware is built like

 this, but not all.
 To see what middleware Django has to adapt for, you can

 messages about “Asynchronous handler adapted for middleware …”.

 In both ASGI and WSGI mode, you can still safely use asynchronous support to run code concurrently rather than serially.
 This is especially handy when dealing with external APIs or data stores.

-If you want to call a part of Django that is still synchronous, like the ORM,
+If you want to call a part of Django that is still synchronous, you will need

 sync_to_async() call.
 For example: